A surrogate by exchangeability approach to the Curie-Weiss model: Conclusion and perspectives

-\item The functional CLTs studied in \cite{ChagantySethuraman1987, JeonCW, Papangelou} or the extension of the Ellis-Newman theorem~\ref{Theorem:FluctuationsMagClassical} for general measures on ``spins'' (i.e. replacing the Bernoulli random variables by more general random variables, non necessarily with values in $\{\pm 1\} $) show the emergence of a general condition on the class of random variables considered, called the \textit{class L} in \cite{ChagantySethuraman1987, EllisNewman}~: their cumulant generating series $ \Lambda_X(s) := \log\Esp{e^{s X} } $ must satisfy ``$ s \mapsto \frac{s^2}{2} + \Lambda_X(s) $ has a unique minimiser''.
+\item The functional CLTs studied in \cite{ChagantySethuraman1987, JeonCW, Papangelou} or the extension of the Ellis-Newman Theorem~\ref{Theorem:FluctuationsMagClassical} for general measures on spins show the emergence of a general condition on the class of random variables considered, called the \textit{class L} in \cite{ChagantySethuraman1987, EllisNewman}: their cumulant generating series $ \Lambda_X(s) := \log\Esp{e^{s X} } $ must satisfy ``$ s \mapsto \frac{s^2}{2} + \Lambda_X(s) $ has a unique minimiser''.
 On the other hand, the general surrogate approach will be concerned with the replacement of the expectation and variance of the random variables $ X_k $ generalising the Bernoulli random variables $ B_k(p) $, implying a surrogate of the form $ m_X(V_n) + \sigma_X(V_n) G $ where $ V_n $ will be the new De Finetti randomisation.
 Finding conditions on the expectation and variance $ (m_X, \sigma_X^2) $ so that the (functional) CLT remains valid and linking them with the conditions defining the class \textit{L} random variables is an interesting question.
-The resulting class of random variables for which the surrogate approach still gives the result might strictly intersect with the class \textit{L} condition, giving a new class of random variables for which these results can be extended.

 \item Change of model with exchangeability, e.g. the Curie-Weiss-Potts model \cite{EichelsbacherMartschink} or the inhomogeneous Curie-Weiss model \cite{DommersEichelsbacher}, the Curie-Weiss-Heisenberg or Curie-Weiss clock model \cite{LiggettSteifToth}.
-Such models will still be exchangeable and lemma~\ref{Lemma:DeFinettiCWspins} will give their De Finetti measure in a straightforward way.
+Such models will still be exchangeable and Lemma~\ref{Lemma:DeFinettiCWspins} will give their De Finetti measure in a straightforward way.
 More generally, all models with exchangeable pairs can be scrutinised to see if a De Finetti measure is present, and the philosophy of this article will then apply.

-\item Dynamical Curie-Weiss model and dynamical De Finetti randomisation~: replacing the spins $ (X_k)_k $ by $ (X_k(t))_k $ for a good dynamic such as the spin-flip dynamics of \cite{KulskeLeNy} will lead to a dynamical exchangeability randomisation whose dynamic will certainly be interesting.
+\item Dynamical Curie-Weiss model and dynamical De Finetti randomisation: replacing the spins $ (X_k)_k $ by $ (X_k(t))_k $ for a good dynamic such as the spin-flip dynamics of \cite{KulskeLeNy} will lead to a dynamical exchangeability randomisation whose dynamic will certainly be interesting.
 The interplay between $ t\to+\infty $ and $ n \to +\infty $ could lead to interesting phenomena in the underlying surrogate, in particular concerning the marginally relevant disorder.